 - Reservoir Hill Reserve Likely Street Forster --- Species List

 - Stephen Street Reserve --- Species List

 - Zamia Place Reserve --- Species List

 This area contains most of the dedicated reserves.
 It should be noted that most of these reserves are unnamed so I have named most of them according to their street location.

 The Zamia Place Reserve contains many Subtropical Rainforest species that occurs no where else in the Great Lakes Region.
 These include Psilotum nudum, Guilfoylia monostylis, Cephalaralia cephalobotrys, Sloanea australis, Palmeria scandens, Dysoxylum rufum and Rhinerrhiza divitiflora.There are also many others that only occur in one other site such as Tasmannia insipida which also occurs at Tiona Park.

-There are only two site of interest in this area namely a parcel of bushland on the southern side of The Southern Parkway (bounded by The Southern Parkway, Goldens Road and Cape Hawke Drive.
+There are only three sites of interest in this area namely a parcel of bushland on the southern side of The Southern Parkway (bounded by The Southern Parkway, Goldens Road and Cape Hawke Drive.
 Unfortunately it is private land and will be destroyed in due course) and the man made wetlands on the western side of Goldens Road.

-A man made Rainforest has been created at the western corner of Forster High School at the corner of The Lakes Way and Cape Hawke Drive and contains a good mix of Rainforest species and is included in this survey.
+A man made Rainforest has been created at the north western corner of Great Lakes College Forster Campus, corner of The Lakes Way and Cape Hawke Drive and contains a good mix of Subtropical Rainforest species and is included in this survey.

 This subdivision contains Tonie's Gully located on the corner of Mark and Little Streets, the whole of Little Street including the foreshore park next to the bridge and Forster Marina and Penenton Creek from its beginning at the entrance of The Breckenridge Channel in Little Street and ending at the footbridge near the eastern edge of The Sanctuary.
 The creek is situated south of Middle and Townsend Streets.